jeffesp/versioning/README.md

 Example versioning with Tyk

 I wrote a small FastAPI service that has 3 endpoint, each with a different version number.
 The first version (v1) has a single endpoint, v2 has one more, and v2.1 has the third.
-If you run the service with `poetry fastapi dev app/main.py` you will be able to access these endpoints in at http://localhost:8000/v1.0/, &hellip;v2.0, and &hellip;v2.1.
+If you run the service with `poetry run fastapi dev app/main.py` you will be able to access these endpoints in at http://localhost:8000/v1.0/, &hellip;v2.0, and &hellip;v2.1.
 Playing with that API a tiny bit will help you understand what Tyk is doing in front of it.

 ## Setup